 The United States Navy and Marine Corps offer outstanding high school students the opportunity to seek a commission in the Navy or Marine Corps through our rigorous and rewarding NROTC program.
 The Texas A&M Corps of Cadets coupled with our NROTC unit has long been considered one of the top leadership training grounds in the world.
 You could be a part of it!
 Scholarships are awarded competitively each year through the Chief of Naval Education and Training (CNET) and are available to you!

-– Benefits include tuition, books, required fees, uniforms, and a monthly stipend.
+– Benefits include tuition, books, fees, uniforms, and a monthly stipend.
 See our FAQ section for more specifics.

 – Scholarship Midshipmen take part in 4 to 6 week cruises each summer aboard ships, submarines, aviation squadrons and Marine Corps units around the world.

-– If awarded a NROTC 4-year scholarship to TAMU, you may also compete for the Corps of Cadets $2,400 Sull Ross Scholarship, $8,000 Commandant’s Award, and $10,000 General Rudder corps Scholarship.
+– If awarded a NROTC 4-year scholarship to TAMU, you may also compete for the Corps of Cadets $2,400 Sull Ross Scholarship, $8,000 Commandant’s Award, and $10,000 General Rudder Corps Scholarship.

 Schedule an Interview

 After you have completed your 4-Year National Scholarship application you may contact an NROTC Instructor and request an interview.
 Preferably you should visit your prospective NROTC Instructor in person for the interview.
 You may also conduct your interview with your closest NROTC unit (even if it is not your preferred University).
-As a last resort you may schedule a Skype interview with your instructor.
+As a last resort you may schedule a Skype or Zoom interview with your instructor.
 Interviews are normally conducted Monday-Friday 0800-1600.

 Texas A&M NROTC Navy Officer Instructor: email@example.com